-Below are listed the most important characteristics of a PDF document generated by Telerik Reporting engine:
+Below are listed the most important characteristics of a PDF document generated by the Telerik Reporting engine:

-Tagged contents - all items in the report will have a corresponding specific entries in the PDF structure that will contain the actual text recognized by the screen readers and other assistive technologies.
+- Tagged contents - All items in the report will have corresponding specific entries in the PDF structure that will contain the actual text recognized by the screen readers and other assistive technologies.
 The rules to generate the text in tagged contents are the same used to generate the metadata in report viewers with enabled accessibility.

-Description for non-textual items - the PictureBox, Graph and Map items should provide meaningful accessible descriptions in the report definition.
-This description will be persisted used in a tag elements with configured actual and alternate text.
-Other graphical primitives like borders will be treated as non-informational elements and will be added in the PDF document structure as artifacts .
+- Description for non-textual items - The PictureBox, Graph, and Map items should provide meaningful accessible descriptions in the report definition.
+This description will be persisted and used in tag elements with configured actual and alternate text.
+Other graphical primitives like borders will be treated as non-informational elements and will be added to the PDF document structure as artifacts.

 The PDF rendering extension can render SVG images in either vector-based or raster-based graphic primitives.

-The vector-based rendering preserves the image quality regardless the current zoom, but does not support all SVG elements like gradients and embedded images.
+- The vector-based rendering preserves the image quality regardless of the current zoom but does not support all SVG elements like gradients and embedded images.

-The raster-based rendering can be used with every SVG image and produces a bitmap which looks best at 100% scale, but does not preserve its quality when zooming in/out in the PDF document.
+- The raster-based rendering can be used with every SVG image and produces a bitmap that looks best at 100% scale but does not preserve its quality when zooming in/out in the PDF document.